DSACMS/npd_plainerflow/AI_Instructions/DBConnFinder.md

-# PlainerFlow – `DBConnFinder`
+# npd_plainerflow – `DBConnFinder`

-This is a class that is part of the main plainerflow package.
-It should be available in the namespace after an import plainerflow statement in python.
+This is a class that is part of the main npd_plainerflow package.
+It should be available in the namespace after an import npd_plainerflow statement in python.

 > A lightweight “connection discovery” utility that inspects the runtime environment in a **priority order** and returns a ready-to-use SQLAlchemy `Engine` (or connection string).
 > Falls back to a local SQLite DB so the pipeline *always* has something to run against.